Nelleke20/notebook.videoanalysis/README.md

 dec 2023

 #### Context
-WIP - video is from a soccer game and I aim to detect the players and the ball WIP - decided to do some analysis with a tennis match as well
+WIP - video's are from a tennis and soccer game and I aim to detect the players and the ball

 #### Results